Social Icons

 Directed by Armando Lannucci

-Believing we all already know the story of David Copperfield, here is a summary of what the movie is about.
+Assuming most of us are familiar with the story of David Copperfield, here’s a brief summary of what the movie is about.

-When Clara died, David was forced to work in his stepfather’s factory, after a while he ran away to find his great aunt Trotwood.
-Recall Trotwood at first did not want to have anything to do with him, but as in the book her character is complicated.
-She took him in as her ward immediately and sent him to school to be educated as a gentleman.
+When Clara passes away, David is forced to work in his stepfather’s factory.
+Eventually, he runs away to find his great aunt Trotwood.
+Though she initially rejected him at his birth, Aunt Trotwood’s complex character shines through as she takes him in as her ward and sends him to school to be educated as a gentleman.

-The adventures of David from this point led him to meet the woman he will marry in Dora and the next antagonist in the second half of the movie (and book) Uriah Heep.
-His adventures then take him back to the Peggotty’s house hold.
+From this point, David’s adventures lead him to meet the woman he will marry, Dora, as well as the next antagonist in the story, Uriah Heep.
+His journey eventually brings him back to the Peggotty household.

-The movie is a critical success and I believe would have been a commercial success, if not that its release was planned but marred by the covid-19 pandemic.
+The movie has been a critical success and likely would have been a commercial success if its release hadn’t been disrupted by the COVID-19 pandemic.

 Bad Education (2019)